 - Empty the Recycle Bin

-SECTION 2.
+S3.
 Set up the Python environment for Data Science

 Assuming you have neither VS Code nor Anaconda in your computer.
 The following shows how to make a fresh setup with VS Code and Anaconda.